Pro Bono Clinic

 - Orient new students/therapists

 - Volunteers may begin signing up after returning from their first clinical experience

 - Requires about 3 hours total on a Friday

-- Will typically see 3 patients with 60 minute appointments
+- Will typically see 3 patients with 60 minute appointments, interpreters provided as needed

 What is the average time commitment for this opportunity?

-Both clinics are open on Fridays and both DPT students and community PT’s sign up for 4 hour segments.
-There is no limit to how many sessions one volunteers for at the clinics.
+Both clinics are open on Fridays and both DPT students and community PT’s sign up for 3 hour segments.
+There is no limit to how many sessions students/therapists volunteer for at the clinics.

-Does this opportunity cost anything to the student(s)?
+Does this opportunity cost anything to the therapist/student volunteers?

-There is no cost to students to participate, however students are responsible for gas/travel costs incurred when traveling to/from the clinics.
+There is no cost to students to participate, however volunteers are responsible for gas/travel costs incurred when traveling to/from the clinics.
 Therapists can receive up to 6 PDR's per 2 years license renewal (1 per hour).